SmartJSONEditor/ExtendingCore/README.md

 While AudioKit already offers an extensive collection of pre-built DSP nodes, it's not possible for us to offer every conceivable combination of low-level elements.
 Instead we provide, in [AudioKitCore](https://github.com/AudioKit/AudioKit/tree/master/AudioKit/Core/AudioKitCore), a basic collection of elements plus a few fully composed examples (e.g. [AKSampler](https://github.com/AudioKit/AudioKit/tree/master/AudioKit/Core/AudioKitCore/Sampler) and [AKModulatedDelay](https://github.com/AudioKit/AudioKit/tree/master/AudioKit/Core/AudioKitCore/ModulatedDelay)).
 There is also a [basic "extending AudioKit" tutorial example](https://github.com/AudioKit/AudioKit/tree/master/Developer/macOS/ExtendingAudioKit) within the main AudioKit repo, which this repo builds upon.

+One nice aspect of the development process (suggested below) is that it yields a [JUCE](https://juce.com/)-based implementation as an intermediate product, which is inherently cross-platform, and can be used to compile stand-alone apps and plug-ins for both desktop and mobile platforms.

 ## From DSP code to AudioKit Nodes
 AudioKit is primarily a framework for programming audio in Swift.
 Because Swift's run-time overhead makes it not fast/efficient enough for real-time audio DSP, it's necessary to write the DSP parts (which Apple refers to as *kernels*) in C and/or C++.
 Making DSP code accessible from Swift involves adding several layers of code as follows.